way of life supported by the community

 They have a large greenhouse, and start many of their

-and includes such produce as
+and includes such produce as cabbage, beets, broccoli,

-broccoli,

-celery, eggplant, peas, potatoes and garlic,
+celery, eggplant, peas, potatoes and garlic, to name a

+few.
 They also have many herbs growing in their beds.

 Brendan has learned that a big part of the success of